nullthefirst/fcc-javascript-calculator/README.md

 > User Story # 11

 When the decimal element is clicked, a . should append to the currently displayed value; two . in one number should not be accepted.

+> User Story # 12

+I should be able to perform any operation (+, -, \*, /) on numbers containing decimal points.

+> User Story # 14

+Pressing an operator immediately following = should start a new calculation that operates on the result of the previous evaluation.

+> User Story # 15

+My calculator should have several decimal places of precision when it comes to rounding (note that there is no exact standard, but you should be able to handle calculations like 2 / 7 with reasonable precision to at least 4 decimal place